What is event experience? Why is it important? And what does virtual event flow have to do with it?

-She and the marketing team also made sure attendees could follow a choose-your-own-path experience, seamlessly popping into any session that caught their attention whenever they wanted.
+She and the marketing team also made sure attendees could follow a choose-your-own-path virtual event flow, seamlessly popping into any session that caught their attention whenever they wanted.

-But for the Gremlin team, Goldcast’s seamless streaming and engagement features were the secret to qualifying over 50% of attendees as MQLs.
+But for the Gremlin team, Goldcast’s seamless streaming and engagement features were the secrets to qualifying over 50% of attendees as MQLs.

-She and her team used the ‘backstage’ feature to prep speakers for their sessions, without messy external links or complicated steps for a true VIP experience.
+She and her team used the ‘backstage’ feature to prep speakers before their sessions, without messy external links or complicated steps for a true VIP experience.

 “Backstage gave us the opportunity to greet and guide speakers.
 We also had someone in the room after so they could pat them on the back and say, ‘Great job!’, just making sure our speakers, who bring this amazing content, feel supported."

 The simplicity of the digital platform also made it easy for Karli to ensure her audience dipped their toes into every area of engagement, in a natural and unforced way.